 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires the Company's officers and directors and persons who own more than ten percent of the Company's Common Stock (collectively, "Reporting Persons") to file reports of ownership and changes in ownership with the SEC and the NYSE.
 Reporting Persons are required by the SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, the Company believes that, during fiscal 2007, all Reporting Persons complied with all applicable filing requirements.
+Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, the Company believes that, during Fiscal 2008, all Reporting Persons complied with all applicable filing requirements, except that due to an inadvertent administrative error, Mr. Hertzke filed a late report relating to a stock award of 20,000 shares of Common Stock.

-FISCAL YEAR 2008 SHAREHOLDER PROPOSALS
+FISCAL YEAR 2009 SHAREHOLDER PROPOSALS

-If a shareholder intends to present a proposal at the Company's fiscal year 2008 Annual Meeting scheduled for December 16, 2008 and desires that the proposal be included in the Company's proxy statement and form of proxy for that meeting, the proposal must be in compliance with Rule 14a-8 under the Exchange Act and received at the Company's principal executive offices no later than June 26, 2008.
+If a shareholder intends to present a proposal at the Company's Annual Meeting following Fiscal 2009, scheduled for December 15, 2009 and desires that the proposal be included in the Company's proxy statement and form of proxy for that meeting, the proposal must be in compliance with Rule 14a-8 under the Exchange Act and received at the Company's principal executive offices no later than July 1, 2009.